By Susan Mo

 This board took the lead in launching phishing simulations.

-Queensland Airports Limited (QAL) Aviation hails from my part of the world, Australia.
-As an aviation company, QAL has a public presence.
+A leading aviation company in my part of the world, Australia, has a highly public presence.
 Translation: any security issues would likely make headlines.
-So the QAL board mandated an anti-phishing program.
-Using Cofense PhishMeTM, QAL now runs phishing simulations to condition its employees to recognize and report phishing emails.
+So the board mandated an anti-phishing program.
+Using Cofense PhishMeTM, the company now runs phishing simulations to condition its employees to recognize and report phishing emails.

-And the best proof of all: “Our security teams are stopping attacks reported by employees,” said QAL’s General Manager of Technology and Innovation.
+And the best proof of all: “Our security teams are stopping attacks reported by employees,” said the General Manager of Technology and Innovation.
 Real users are helping to stop real phishing threats.

 For further details, view the full case study.